 So logically, the only way to improve this is by streamlining the entire process under one, solid workflow that works seamlessly, with ease.

-That is precisely where Tweak Cloud comes to play.
+That is precisely where Tweak comes to play.

 Streamlining Workflow & Lowering Design & Printing Costs

-Using online design services gives companies the opportunity to select templates from many different designs of marketing materials.
+Using online design services allows companies to select templates from many different designs of marketing materials.
 These include brochures, leaflets, flyers, and much more, often specific to different business types.

 These designs can then be easily edited and customized without hassle.
-This entirely removes the problem of having to start from scratch each time a small detail on a design has to be changed.
+This entirely removes the problem of starting from scratch each time a small detail on a design has to be changed.
 This substantially reduces the cost of production as you are never beginning with a blank page again.

 You can also easily design a logo with your business color palette and design.
-Team leaders can also lock down particular features of each design that need to stay unchanged for the preservation of brand identity.
+Team leaders can also lock down particular features of each design that need to stay unchanged to preserve brand identity.